 It’s obvious that Getflix is geared up to provide the maximum range of streaming options, and not to provide military grade security.

-Then again, it’s obvious that Getflix is geared up to provide the maximum range of streaming options, and not to provide military grade security.
 So if you need a VPN to keep your emails shielded or your financial data secure, it’s almost certainly not for you.

-That’s not a crippling issue though, and even if the speeds dip a little, they aren’t much lower than most VPNs.
 Overall, our Getflix review team was pretty impressed by what it had to offer on the speed and performance front.

 Using Getflix is extremely easy, so there’s no need to be concerned about how to use Getflix if you’re new to VPNs.
 When you’ve downloaded the client, you can access the servers with a few clicks and configure the DNS spoofing option from the client’s front end.
-There aren’t any bells and whistles, here, just a no-frills VPN client which gets the job done.

 If you want to customize Getflix, adding OpenVPN is a possibility.
 We managed to get it up and running for this Getflx review in a few minutes, although it takes a little more work.

-Using Getflix for Netflix
+Using Getflix for Netflix and Kodi

 With a name like that, surely using Getflix for Netflix is a no-brainer?
 Well, that seems to be the case, and the VPN’s streaming functionality goes well beyond the popular movie and TV platform.

-While Getflix is an excellent option for accessing mainstream entertainment platforms, torrenting is a different matter.
+While Getflix is an excellent option for accessing mainstream entertainment platforms, torrenting is a slightly different matter.
 In this case, Smart DNS doesn’t make much difference, and the quality of the VPN has much more effect.

 If you have any problems setting up the Getflix DNS system or its VPN, finding a solution shouldn’t be difficult.
 We found that the huge Knowledge Base included pretty much everything we could think of, with endless how-to guides offering step by step instructions.